musafireen/notes/Ref/TB.md

 for the sake of the assembly.
 I saw the beginning of the Treta.
 Dvapara, the outer assembly.
-The assembly hall in the art.
+The assembly hall in the (kali) art.
 Charakacharya for the wicked.
 A celibate on the road.
 Sailing to the devils.